 The model

 Every Journey has a version.
-When you edit a published Journey and save, that creates a new version under the hood.
-Learners are tied to the version they were on when they started.
+When you edit a published Journey and save, that creates a new version.
+Each learner is pinned to the version they started on — but "pinned" applies to their progress, not to every piece of content they see.
+Here's what that means in practice:

-• Completed learners — already finished; edits don’t apply retroactively.
+• Completed learners aren't affected.
+If someone already finished the Journey, edits don't apply retroactively.

 What you can safely edit